 First thing’s first, wash your cutting boards!
 Also, make sure you’re using separate ones for different types of garnishes.
 For example, prepare shrimp and limes separately.
 Not only is this good for preventing foodborne illness, but also allergic reactions.
 If someone’s allergic to shrimp and a lime has been cross-contaminated by it, you risk a serious reaction if you add it to their cocktail.

 Rinsing garnishes before cutting them is crucial for getting rid of all the bacteria.
 Even if you’re dealing with lemons and limes, your knife can pick up bacteria and spread it inside while you’re cutting.
 When you’re rinsing your garnishes, be sure to use a kitchen sink that isn’t filled with dirty glasses.

 Garnish holders are often placed directly on the bar, within the reach of customers.
 Once people start getting to their third or fourth cocktail, they might decide they fancy a cherry and reach into the garnish holder when you’re not looking.
 Also, most garnishes are sweet, which means flies could be attracted to their scent.
 If you reuse garnishes or fail to wash your garnish holder at the end of every night, you’re putting customers at risk.

 As you can see, there are a number of different areas to pay attention to when it comes to keeping your staff and customers safe.
-Use your best judgement and keep these 13 mistakes in mind in order to avoid dangerous slip-ups.
+Use your best judgement and keep these 13 mistakes in mind in order to avoid dangerous slip-ups in health inspection.
 This way, you’ll get that health inspector in and out the door with nothing but good things to say.